-The scheme was prepared at the request of the Minister for Arts, Heritage and the Gaeltacht in accordance with the guidelines under section 12 of the Official Languages Act 2003.
+The scheme was prepared at the request of the Minister for Culture, Heritage and the Gaeltacht in accordance with the guidelines under section 12 of the Official Languages Act 2003.

-Under section 13 of the Act a notice was published in December 2012 on the website of the Office of the DPP and on the website of Comhdháil Náisiúnta na Gaeilge, inviting representations from interested parties in relation to the preparation of the draft scheme.
-The scheme has been informed by the submission received, in addition to the views and suggestions put forward by staff.
+Under section 13 of the Act a notice was published in February 2017 on the website of the Office of the DPP and on the website of Tuairisc, inviting representations from interested parties in relation to the preparation of the draft scheme.
+The scheme has been informed by the submissions received.

-1.2 The Content of the Scheme 2014 - 2017
+1.2 The Content of the Scheme 2018 - 2021

-Extensive commitments were made under the first two Schemes to improve the level of service provided by this Office in Irish and these commitments have been delivered.
-The objective of this Third Scheme is to ensure the continued delivery of all these services over the period of the Scheme 2014 - 2017.
+Extensive commitments were made under the first three Schemes to improve the level of service provided by this Office in Irish and these commitments have been delivered.
+The objective of this Fourth Scheme is to ensure the continued delivery of all these services over the period of the Scheme 2018 - 2021.

-Responsibility for monitoring and reviewing the scheme will rest with the Communications & Development Unit which will report regularly to the Partnership Committee and senior management within this Office.
+Responsibility for monitoring and reviewing the scheme will rest with the Communications Unit which will report regularly to the Partnership Committee and senior management within this Office.